danielcorsano/reader/docs/ADVANCED_FEATURES.md

 **Kokoro Models Not Found**
 ```
 Info: Kokoro models not yet downloaded.
-Using pyttsx3 for now.
+Will auto-download on first use.
 ```
 - **Solution**: Models download automatically on first successful use with internet